New Communities Team

 You can contact Imogen here

 Esmat started working for Citizens UK in 2015 but her involvement with Citizens UK dates back to 2005 when she first got involved as a local leader in South London.
 During this time Esmat was engaged in both local and national actions and served on the Citizens UK National Council.
-She currently acts as the Secretariat for the Citizens Commission on Islam, Participation & Public Life, as well as the Media & Communications Officer for the various Citizens UK campaigns and projects.
+She is the Project Manager for the Citizens Commission on Islam, Participation & Public Life, as well as an organiser for the Citizens UK Foundation for Community Sponsorship of Refugees.
+She previously served as the Media & Communications Officer for the various Citizens UK campaigns and projects.

 Esmat holds a BA in History from the University of Reading, following which she has held a number of roles in the public and private sector including working for the London 2012 Olympic Games and as a Public Affairs Manager for a national non-profit.

 Outside of work Esmat serves as an executive member of the Patchwork Foundation which seeks to engage young people from minority communities in Politics, alongside delivering training to women and young people seeking to become more involved politically and in campaigning.
 She advises a number of charities and small organisations on Media, External Communications and Public Relations.
 She is a school governor for a Primary School in South London, has served as a trustee for her local mosque and is active within both the Muslim community and wider inter-faith networks, where she sits as a member of the Metropolitan Police Women’s Interfaith Forum.

 You can contact Esmat here.